Dynamic Scheduling of a Multiclass Queue in the Halfin-Whitt Regime: A Computational Approach for High-Dimensional Problems: Data used for the test problems

 \subsubsection{The 2-dimensional test problem}

 \textbf{Graphs of the prelimit arrival rates $\lambda^{r}_{k}(\cdot)$.} To determine the hourly arrival rates for the classes of the 2-dimensional test problem, we aggregate the hourly arrival rates $\lambda^{r}_{k}(\cdot)$ of the classes of the main test problem combined into the two new classes as shown in Table \ref{class_division_2dim}.
-Figure \ref{graph_arrival_2dim} displays the hourly arrival pattern for each of the two classes. \textbf{Graphs of the limiting arrival rates $\lambda_k(\cdot)$.} Figure \ref{graph_arrival_limit_2dim} shows the hourly limiting arrival rates for each class $k$, denoted by $\lambda_{k}(\cdot)$, calculated using Equation (\ref{eqn_limit_arrival}).
+Figure \ref{graph_arrival_2dim} displays the hourly arrival pattern for each of the two classes.